Title: Studia Europejskie - Studies in European Affairs

 1/ Rules applicable to authors

 – Principle of scientific reliability: The author is obliged to reliably describe the research work performed and to interpret the results objectively.
 The works should contain bibliographic information and footnotes (allowing identification of data sources and also repetition of studies).
-Practices of ghostwriting, guest authorship are a manifestation of scientific unreliability and any detected cases should be unmasked, including notification to relevant entities such as institutions employing the author, scientific societies, associations of scientific editors, etc. Presentation and interpretation of data and research results which is non-compliant with the rules of publishing ethics is unacceptable and may result in the withdrawal of the text from print.
+Practices of ghostwriting, guest authorship are a manifestation of scientific unreliability and any detected cases should be unmasked, including notification to relevant entities such as institutions employing the author, scientific societies, associations of scientific editors, etc. Authors of the texts accepted for publication are required to submit a declaration regarding the originality of the text and the avoidance of ghostwriting (link).
+Presentation and interpretation of data and research results which is non-compliant with the rules of publishing ethics is unacceptable and may result in the withdrawal of the text from print.

 – Principle of reliability of sources: The author is obliged to list in the enclosed bibliography the publications which he used in the creation of the text.